PsCustomObject/PsCustomObject.github.io/_pages/about.md

 I personally support groups such as Doctors Without Borders and associations that aid children and individuals with autism—causes that are very close to my heart.

-By visiting this site, you’re contributing to these important efforts, and for that, I’m deeply grateful if you could consider disabling your AD Blocker.
+By visiting this site, you're contributing to these important efforts, and for that, I'm deeply grateful if you could consider disabling your AD Blocker.